Bdouin/StoryMakerReact/README.md

 <br />

+- You read, understand and agree to the [HooPow’s Coding Contest Terms and Conditions](./HooPowCodingContestT&Cs.pdf)
+>
 - The video shows only the MVP of the project.
 We are open to your creative ideas.
 >
 -  You have seven(7) days to finalize the project and submit PR.